zriyansh/signoz.io/blog/2021-10-01-hacktoberfest.md

   width={700}
 />

-There can never be a better time than **[Hacktoberfest](https://hacktoberfest.digitalocean.com/)**.
+>Open-source is changing the world, one contribution at a time.

 For a month-long period, participation in open-source projects is celebrated and you are also eligible to receive cool swags if you complete the challenge of making **four approved Pull Requests(PRs)** between October 1-31 in any time zone.

 As an open-source project, we are excited to announce that **SigNoz is participating in Hacktoberfest!**